On the Lot: Weeks 5–6

 In weeks five and six, the contestants were split into two groups of six.
 The first group was tasked with making two-minute comedy shorts in five days, while the second group's shorts were of the horror genre.

 In contrast to the previous screenings, clips from the production of these films were aired showing fellow contestants visiting each set, thus ensuring that the films were in fact produced during the show period.

 Mark Waters was the guest judge for week five, and Eli Roth was the guest judge for week six.

 Weeks 7–8

 In weeks seven and eight, the contestants remained in the same groups as the previous weeks.
 The first group of five was tasked with making shorts based on the theme, "when two worlds collide".
 The second group's shorts were action films.
 Two contestants would be eliminated each of these two weeks.

 Luke Greenfield was the guest judge for week seven and Antoine Fuqua was the guest judge for week eight.

 Week 9

 In week nine, the final six contestants were tasked with making romantic comedies.
 Brad Silberling was the guest judge for week nine.

 Week 10

 In week ten, the final five contestants were tasked with making films featuring automobiles for "Road Night."
-Jerry O'Connell was a special guest star, and Gary Ross was the guest judge.
+Gary Ross was the guest judge.
 Penny Marshall filled in for regular judge Garry Marshall.

+The contestant who had received the most votes in the previous round would get to work with actor Jerry O'Connell on their film for this round.